mustafaatakli/Sentetik-Veri-Uretimi-NLP/README.md

 This project is currently **closed source** and does not accept contributions.
 However:

-- 🐛 You can open an Issue for bug reports
 - 💡 You can share your suggestions and feedback
 - ⭐ If you like the project, you can give it a star